Reforming building laws in NSW

 The regulatory requirements for the building and construction industry are spread across different laws with the enforcement powers available to the regulator set out in each of the different Acts.
 To ensure the effective oversight of all building work in NSW, we propose to create a single Building Compliance and Enforcement Act.
 This Act will create a fit-for-purpose regulatory powers framework that is consistent, modern and effective.

-This topic is most relevant to strata managers, strata and community land schemes, owner-builders, builders, specialist tradespeople, engineers, building designers, architects, developers, certifiers, inspectors, fire safety practitioners and building product suppliers and manufacturers.
+This topic was most relevant to strata managers, strata and community land schemes, owner-builders, builders, specialist tradespeople, engineers, building designers, architects, developers, certifiers, inspectors, fire safety practitioners and building product suppliers and manufacturers.

 Thank you for your feedback

-This engagement is now closed.
-Thank you to participants for providing your input which we are currently reviewing.
+Thank you to participants for providing your input which we have considered as part our work.

 Complete our survey